ans-group/docs.ukfast.co.uk/source/fastdrive/sharingfiles.md

 ![Image220](files/Image220.png)

+__Encrypt Email__ - If this option is selected, the user will be required to login in order to view the files that they have been sent.
+However, if this option isn't selected, the user will not be required to login in order to view the files that they have been sent.

+__Send me a copy of this email__ - If this option is selected, you'll also be emailed the exact same copy of the email that is being sent to your recipients __Note: If _Encrypt Email_ is selected, this option won't be available.__

 __For more information on how to add contacts to your address books and distribution groups, take a look at the following pages:__

 [Distribution Groups](https://docs.ukfast.co.uk/fastdrive/distributiongroups.html)